ghacks Technology News

 Advanced users can select the Registry hives that should be included in the backup.
 By default the system and current user hives get backed up.
 There is another option to include other available hives if they exist.

-Regbak offers options to restore a Registry backup.
-This is done by clicking on Backups in the interface, then Search to find the backups and restore after selecting a backup to restore it to the system.
+Regbak offers options to restore a Registry backup as well.
+This is done by clicking on the Backups entry in the interface, then Search to find the backup, and last but not least on Restore after selecting a backup to restore it to the system.

 restore registry